-A landfill is a built up waste disposal site for the deposit of the waste onto or into land (underground landfill), including:
+A landfill is a built-up waste disposal site for the deposit of waste onto or into land (underground landfill), including:

-- internal waste disposal sites where a producer of waste is carrying out its own waste disposal at the place of production,
+- internal waste disposal sites where the producer of waste is carrying out its own waste disposal at the place of production,

-- permanent waste disposal sites or their parts which can be used for temporary storage of waste (for instance for a period exceeding one year),
+- permanent waste disposal sites or their parts which can be used for temporary storage of waste (for instance for a period longer than one year),

 - depleted open-pit mines or their parts created by mining exploitation and/or prospecting suitable for waste disposal.

 - hazardous waste landfill,